CodeCargo logo

 • Validate mappings - Test repository and plugin mappings with a few jobs before bulk operations

-• Use building blocks - Create reusable workflow templates for common patterns
+• Use Building Blocks - Create reusable workflow templates for common patterns

 • Iterate incrementally - Migrate and test jobs in small batches